julienloizelet/ddev-playwright/README.md

 ## Technical notes

-### arm64
+### `arm64`

-On arm64 machine, edit the `playwright-build/Dockerfile` file to use `mcr.microsoft.com/playwright:focal-arm64` base image.
+On `arm64` machine, edit the `playwright-build/Dockerfile` file to use `mcr.microsoft.com/playwright:focal-arm64` base image.

+### `.npmrc` file and `.ddev/.homeadditions`

+If you wish to use a specific `.npmrc` file (for private NPM registries for example), you just need to place the `. npmrc` file in the `.ddev/.homeadditions` folder of your project.
+This way, the `ddev playwright-install` command will automatically retrieve it.

+More generally, all the `.ddev/.homeadditions` folder content is copied to `/home/pwuser` folder when the `playwright` container is build.

 ## Thanks